definability/pattern-recognition-server/README.rst

 Web UI is used only to follow the task completion.

-- First, connect to the server via your application in order to create new session, and pause your application.
+- First, connect to the server via your application in order to create a new session, and pause your application.
 - Type the ``[session-id]`` into the corresponding input of the desired task page to start watching it.